HISTORY

 Our Roots

 Beaver Mountain Ski Team was founded in 1985 by four families from Logan, Utah — the Coopers, Keiths, Hoovers, and McBrides.
 Several of these families were already deeply connected to the mountain, with parents serving on the Beaver Mountain Ski Patrol or as instructors in the Beaver Mountain Ski School.
 In its first year, the team consisted of ten athletes under the guidance of Coach Jay Sawyer.
 As Coach Sawyer later recalled, “I initially brought together all of the instructor and patrol kids because they were causing trouble on the mountain, and no one could push them enough to keep them out of trouble.”
 Channeling their energy into competition quickly revealed the athletes’ potential.
 In the 1980s, Beaver Mountain hosted a town challenge race series, where the new team made an immediate impact, entering the races and consistently outperforming the field.
 Recognizing their talent, Coach Sawyer encouraged the parents to take the next step: competing on the Intermountain circuit against established programs from Park City, Salt Lake City, Ogden, Sun Valley, and Jackson.
 The team’s debut at the South Series races was nothing short of remarkable.
 Parents and coaches from other programs were overheard asking, “Who is this Beaver Mountain Ski Team?” after four of the athletes placed in the top five.
 That breakout performance marked the beginning of a tradition of excellence at Beaver Mountain.
 The rest, as they say, is history.
+Under Coach Swayer’s tutelage, a number of athletes from the club mad their mark at the divisional and regional level, with multiple alumni moving on to ski at lager clubs in the Salt Lake and Ogden valleys.

 The Modern Era